based2/rapture-io/README.md

 mvn clean scala:compile package

-Note : please leave the sources in /src and /test since the main developper uses command line & vi to edit them, not an IDE.
+Note : please leave the sources in /src and /test since the main developer uses command line & vi to edit them, not an IDE.

 Rapture I/O can be compiled the "low-tech" way using a few familiar commands, or you can use the "high-tech" rapture-build Makefile, which can simplify the